znob/sqlalchemy-intro-to-relationships-lab-nyc-career-ds-102218/README.md

 ### Create the schema

 We will write the code for our two model classes in `models.py`.
+Alternatively, we could write both models in `models.py` then write Alembic migrations to establish the association between the two models.

 **`Role`**